clowery52916/GitHub_Practice/README.md

 1) go back to Iterm & under folder you need to be in enter git pull origin master

+To push

+to push all new code into GitHub

+git push origin master

+NOTE: CHECK YOUR GIT STATUS OFTEN - YOU WILL NEED TO MAKE SURE YOU ALW HAVE A GREEN CHECK MARK!
+IF THERE IS ANYTHING IS RED YOU WILL NEED TO CH - ADD YOUR CODE - AND COMMIT

+GIT ADD -A
+GIT COMMIT -M "WHAT CHANGED"
 Annnd continue from there!! :)